mraad/hdfs-geohex/README.md

 ![](media/web-app-density.png)

-To view the content of the file in `hdfs:///tmp/hex`, use the `ImportHexTool`
+To view the content of the files in `hdfs:///tmp/hex`, use the `ImportHexTool`

 ![](media/import-hex.png)